on this page

 Being pregnant and having a baby can bring up confusing emotions.
 We help to pay for 3 counselling sessions to support you.
 Ask your doctor to refer you to a pregnancy counsellor.

-Read more about pregnancy support counselling on the Department of Health website.
+Read more about pregnancy support counselling on the Department of Health and Aged Care website.

 Immunisation during pregnancy